nextuav/docs/docs/matrix-os/tamper-protection-screen/tamper-protection-screen.md

 - Your tamper proof module must have a switch soldered to the correct pins [S1 & S2]
 - Please refer to the first time setup to open the [MatrixOS Dashboard](/docs/matrix-os/getting-started/first-time-setup.md)

+*Ensure that you RESTART the MatrixCC if you enable/disable any feature.*

 ## Enable Hardware Tamper monitoring

 - Click on 'Enable Hardware Tamper monitoring'